& FURIES presents

 their works at Josephine's, an East Vancouver coffee house which

 Pat opened.
 They were/are a band of wild women, ready to jump on

 the traveling arts & crafts show!

 ask for a door donation of $3 - $5 to aid a local organization.

-of persecution based on sexual orientation, gender identity, or
+because of persecution based on sexual orientation, gender identity,

 Living British Columbia (working with families with disabilities).

 since the inception of the Women's Winter Faire for following organizations:

 At the Faire you can expect to find:

 *An in-house cafe serving scrumptious food -- a haven for weary